lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-LastFrag title='Detailed format for the All-1 SCHC Fragment'}

 The All-1 SCHC Fragment message MUST be distinguishable by size from a SCHC Sender-Abort message (see {{SenderAbort}}) that has the same T, M and N values, even in the presence of padding.
-This is trivially achieved by having the MIC present and at least the size of an L2 Word, or by having the Payload present and at least the size an L2 Word.
+This condition is met if the MIC is present and at least the size of an L2 Word, or if the Payload is present and at least the size an L2 Word.
-This is also naturally achieved if the SCHC Sender-Abort Header is a multiple of L2 Words.
+This condition is also met if the SCHC Sender-Abort Header is a multiple of L2 Words.

 ### SCHC ACK format {#ACK}